ikeda042/CytoMatic4/README.md

 ## ./TempData
 **/app_data**

 All detected cells are labeled with a Cell ID (e.g., F1C4) and stored in this folder.
 The cells are in the square of "Image Size".
-Note that invalid cells (e.g., misdected cells) are also stored here.
+Note that invalid cells (e.g., misditected cells) are also stored here.

 **Fluo1**